northridge-dev/python-game-dev/problem_sets/0 - Scratch Cat.md

 Make Scratch Cat flip 3 (or 4 or 5) times.

-Bonus: Ask the user for a number between 1 and 5 and have Scratch flip that many times.

-Double Bonus: Make Scratch Cat count his flips.
-For example, after his second flip, make him say in a speech bubble "2" and after his third flip, make him say "3".

 Look again: Did you need to repeat the same code blocks multiple times to get Scratch Cat to do multiple flips?
 Experiment with the blocks in the "Control" section to find a way to repeat an action without repeating code.

+Bonus: ask the user for a number between 1 and 5 and have Scratch flip that many times.

+Double Bonus: make Scratch Cat count his flips.
+For example, after his second flip, make him say (in a speech bubble) "2" and after his third flip, make him say "3".

 ### Challenge!